tlecoz/canvasToMp4/README.md

 Launch canvasToMp4.exe to start the app , then press F12 to open the console

-- Thanks to my teammate Shane Djafaraly who gave me a basic template using nwjs & ffmpeg as start point -
+(Thanks to my teammate Shane Djafaraly who gave me a basic template using nwjs & ffmpeg as start point)